eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	- A "general array that can hold any number of" elements, which can be of any data type \cite[\S3.1.3, pp. 43]{Eaton2016a}.

-Matrix objects are not limited by size constraints, "and can be
+Matrix objects are not limited by language-specific size constraints,
-	dynamically reshaped and resized"
+	"and can be dynamically reshaped and resized"
 	\cite[\S3.1.1, pp. 42]{Eaton2016a}.
+That said, there is a limit for "the maximum number of elements in
+	a matrix."
+This is determined by various factors, such as the size of the
+	physical memory (or main memory) of my computer.
+The value of this limit can be found via invoking the function
+	`sizemax`.
+Therefore, its returned value "is slightly smaller than" the
+	theoretical maximum value reported by `intmax` (of the class `int64`) \cite[\S4.1, pp. 49]{Eaton2016a}.

 The maximum and minimum values of "built-in floating-point
 	numeric data," which are "currently stored as double precision